neolin-ms/AzureMonitorLogQueryExample/README.md

               and InstanceName != "Idle"
               and CounterValue > 50
 ```
-## //Find instances of total cpu being used above 70% over the last 20 minutes
+## 1.4 Find instances of total cpu being used above 70% over the last 20 minutes
 ```bash
 //defining our CPU threshold
 let CPUThreshold = 70;